-In the classic narc allure, the beginning of their relationship was wonderful.
+In the classic narcissist allure, the beginning of their relationship was wonderful.
 Debbie was instantly attracted to his good looks, charm, high aspirations and promises of their ideal future together.
-That is until his mask came off, and he was exposed for who he really is.
+That is until his mask came off, and he was exposed for who he really was.

 Serendipitously, the current girlfriend, Amanda, somehow discovered the kiss-off email Debbie had sent to her ex-boyfriend and emailed her at once, thanking her for the letter that guided her to the decision she knew she had to make, and finally gave her the courage to make it.

 The letter started off like this:

 “Hi, My name is Amanda, and I hope this email brings you some peace just as yours did for me today.
 I have been Rick’s girlfriend for a year now, and nobody could possibly know what I have been through until I came upon an email you sent him back in 2012.
 It described exactly what has been going on with me and has given me the courage to end this totally dysfunctional relationship that I have allowed to destroy me for a year.

-As you know better than I, he has the ability to take whatever gut feeling, instinct or woman’s intuition I had and turn it around to make me feel sorry for him.
-You were right in your letter when you said nothing would change for him, he is still using women.
+As you know better than I, he has the ability to take whatever gut feeling, instinct or woman’s intuition I had and turned it around to make me feel sorry for him.
+You were right in your letter when you said nothing would change for him; he is still using women.
 He has used my home, car, and everything I own without offering a dime to help out.
 I have bought him phones, clothes, food, and paid all expenses without so much as him saying thank you.
 He recently received some unexpected EDD money and acted as if he was still broke and let me pay for everything….”

 “It broke my heart to know someone I loved and cared for thought so little about me.
 He could talk me into believing everything within minutes, and if I said anything about anything, I was so verbally abused and manipulated, I just shut down…”